 - Other symptoms that can accompany constipation are stomach pain, poor appetite, crankiness, and bleeding from a fissure (tear in the anus from passing hard stool).

 In most cases there is no need for testing prior to treatment for constipation.
 However, sometimes, depending on the severity of the problem your doctor may order X-rays or other tests to clarify the situation.

 How is constipation treated?

 Treatment of constipation varies according to the source of the problem and the child’s age and personality.
 Some children may only require changes in diet such as an increase in fiber, fresh fruits, or in the amount of water they drink each day.
 Other patients may require medications such as stool softeners or laxatives.
-Stool softeners are not habit forming and may be taken for a longtime without worrisome side effects.
+Stool softeners are not habit forming and may be taken for a long time without worrisome side effects.

 A few children may require an initial “clean-out” to help empty the colon of the large amount of stool.
 This typically entails the use of laxatives by mouth or even suppositories or enemas for a short period of time.

-It is often helpful to start a bowel training routine where the child sits on the toilet for 5 – 10 minutes after every meal or before the evening bath.
+It is often helpful to start a bowel training routine where the child sits on the toilet for 5 – 10 minutes after every meal or before or after the evening bath.
 It is important to do this consistently in order to encourage good behavior habits.
 Praise your child for trying.
 If the child is not toilet trained yet, it is best to wait until constipation is under control.

 IMPORTANT REMINDER: This information from the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN) is intended only to provide general information and not as a definitive basis for diagnosis or treatment in any particular case.
 It is very important that you consult your doctor about your specific condition.